disruptiveplanets/AIME/data/converge/readme.md

 ## August 16

 I'm going to rerun August 9, this time with reloading possible.
 Runs 0.* fit all three parameters at the same time, with different sigma and different degrees of initial separation.
 Fits 1.* fit one parameter at a time with different sigma.
+In this case, smaller sigma are better.

+## August 18

+It seems as though sigma controls the speed of convergence.
+I'm rerunning 0.1 and 0.2 which are the only fits that didn't converge and which I think have a chance of doing so.
+I'm also fitting runs 2.*, which fix one parameter and fit two.